atlantichabitatmodels/communityofpractice/pages/faqs/data-harmonization.md

 Next, look for those data across multiple data sets.
 Start with the data set that you know best, but use your method independent description to find all the possible data streams.

 Many times there will be multiple options (i.e., do you assign forest type from LiDAR or photo-interpreted images).
 All options should be tried and evaluated based on their cross-data source agreement or ability to predict dependent variables.
+Remember to consider whether the dataset is measuring what you believe or need it to be measuring!

 ![Step Three](../../assets/images/Step3.jpg){:.col-md-8 .mx-auto}
 _An example of step three implementation_